Aashish1809/DevIncept_Python/final.md

 ### Topics to be covered

- :point_right: Variables
+ :point_right: Variables in Python

- :point_right: Datatypes
+ :point_right: Datatypes in Python

- :point_right: Type Conversions
+ :point_right: Type Conversions in Python

  ---